Kevin-Mould/Linux-Administration-Script/README.md

 ![](Pictures/backupDirectorySuccess.PNG)

-Option 10 - Perform a port scan of this computer using nmap, Secure Computer vs Unsecured Computer: (If you are interested in the unsecure computer it is part of my homelab and running an intentionally vulnerable OS called Metasploitable.
-More info at https://information.rapid7.com/download-metasploitable-2017.html)
+Option 10 - Perform a port scan of this computer using nmap.
+Secured Computer vs Unsecured Computer: The unsecured computer is part of my homelab and running an intentionally vulnerable OS called Metasploitable.
+More info at https://information.rapid7.com/download-metasploitable-2017.html.
+Guide I use to practice with: https://www.offensive-security.com/metasploit-unleashed/introduction/.

 ![](Pictures/nmapScan.PNG)